-- It is important that you are always dressed in the appropriate attire.
+- Ut is important that you are always dressed in the appropriate attire.
 Your clothes must be clean and neat and free from any offensive slogans.
 If you are wearing a hat, the bill of the hat should be facing frontward.
 You will be properly groomed and looking professional.
-Shoes with closed toe and heel must be worn when on the work floor. - U It is your responsibility to come to work on time and prepared to begin work. - When unable to work your scheduled hours, you must notify your supervisor no later than 15 minutes beyond your normal start time. - If you need to take time off or leave early for an appointment, you must request time off from your supervisor as far in advance as possible. - O Everyone should treat supervisors and coworkers with respect and courtesy. - C Report all unsafe conditions to your supervisor immediately. - C Report all accidents to your supervisor immediately. - Cell phone use is not allowed during work hours, unless there is an emergency and you have received approval from your supervisor/manager.
+Shoes with closed toe and heel must be worn when on the work floor. - Your name badge must be displayed on your person at all times while on the job site. - Ult is your responsibility to come to work on time and prepared to begin work. - When unable to work your scheduled hours, you must notify your supervisor no later than 15 minutes beyond your normal start time. - Ull If you need to take time off or leave early for an appointment, you must request time off from your supervisor as far in advance as possible. - O Everyone should treat supervisors and coworkers with respect and courtesy. - O Report all unsafe conditions to your supervisor immediately. - Page 1 accidents to your supervisor immediately. - Cell phone use is not allowed during work hours, unless there is an emergency and you have received approval from your supervisor/manager.
 Phones may be used during lunch and breaks only. - Use of an electronic device to listen to music/media, may be permitted with the use of a single ear bud so long as it does not impact your, or others, ability to complete designated tasks. - Human Technologies is a tobacco free company.
-The use by any person at any time of any tobacco product, whether by smoking, chewing, vaping (e-cigarettes) or any other manner, is prohibited in or on any property owned, leased, operated or otherwise controlled by Human Technologies or its affiliates, to include: building, offices, grounds, parking lots, driveways, walkways, vehicles owned or leased by Human Technologies or situated on any space owned, leased, operated or otherwise controlled by Human Technologies. - (1) The borrowing or lending of money between employees, including supervisors, is not allowed. - Illegal drugs, alcohol or weapons are not allowed on company grounds, work site or at any company function. - O Working while under the influence of alcohol/illegal drugs is not allowed.
+The use by any person at any time of any tobacco product, whether by smoking, chewing, vaping (e-cigarettes) or any other manner, is prohibited in or on any property owned, leased, operated or otherwise controlled by Human Technologies or its affiliates, to include: building, offices, grounds, parking lots, driveways, walkways, vehicles owned or leased by Human Technologies or situated on any space owned, leased, operated or otherwise controlled by Human Technologies. - The borrowing or lending of money between employees, including supervisors, is not allowed. - Ullegal drugs, alcohol or weapons are not allowed on company grounds, work site or at any company function. - Working while under the influence of alcohol/illegal drugs is not allowed.
 If you are under the influence of such, you will be subject to disciplinary action up to and including termination. - You are allowed two 15 minute breaks and one 1⁄2 hour unpaid meal period during a full time shift.
-Should you be working less than a full time shift, your breaks and meal period may be adjusted accordingly. - () Bags and other personal belongings must fit inside lockers and cannot be brought to the work floor. - Other than water or other liquids held inside closed containers, no food or beverages are allowed on the work floor.
+Should you be working less than a full time shift, your breaks and meal period may be adjusted accordingly. - Bags and other personal belongings must fit inside lockers and cannot be brought to the work floor. - Other than water or other liquids held inside closed containers, no food or beverages are allowed on the work floor.